RECYCLING AND GARBAGE INFO

 Please use the correct dumpster, the recycle dumpsters are labeled on the front.
 Plastic bags are not recyclable.

 Leaf and Brush Pickup

 Leaves & Grass Clippings

 Your leaves and grass clippings shall be taken to the Compost Site.
-Site will be open same as garbage dump hours: Wed Noon - 5 pm and Sat 8 am - Noon.
-Other times a key must be requested at the Village Hall, 130 E Elm St. Typically, the season runs May 1 - Oct 31.
-Check with the Village Hall.
+Please pick up a key at the Village Hall, 130 E Elm St. Typically, the season runs May 1 - Oct 31.

 Reminder: The compost site is ONLY FOR LEAVES AND PLANT MATERIALS!
 NO containers, boxes, or plastic bags should be left at the compost site!
 No brush, tree limbs are allowed at the site.
 See 'Brush' below.